Four Great Women and a Manicure: Lady Macbeth

-While scrubbing the blood from the costumes, Marge fumes over Homer screwing up and making a mess in the costumes.
-She is visited by the angry spirits of the actors she has murdered.
-She tries to put the blame on her husband, but they refuse to believe her.
-Sideshow Mel tells Marge off, that he and the other spirits knew that Homer was a victim himself in her devious plans.
-Lenny agrees and mentions that she should have listened to her sisters when she had the chance.
-Dr. Hibbert tells Marge that her ambitions in killing them in order for Homer to play the lead role, had done her in.
-Finally to take revenge for her actions, the angry spirits kill Marge by causing a fright-induced heart attack.
-In her memory (or rather, by her spirit force, since she apparently has not learned her lesson or anything from the experience), Homer performs a stirring soliloquy in the empty theater.
-Marge's ghost appears in the audience and is overjoyed by his effort.
-She raves that Homer has finally given a great performance for her and urges him to appear in more Shakespearean plays by tossing scripts in front of him.
-However much to Marge's chagrin, Homer decides to take the easy way out by killing himself so he does not have to audition any more.
-In his ghost form, a pleased Homer tells her off, that auditioning for those plays would be a real tragedy for him and is free to be lazy.
-A frustrated Marge learns her lesson the hard way when she realizes that she has to spend the rest of eternity with a lazy and happy Homer.
+While scrubbing the blood from the costumes, Marge is visited by the angry spirits of the murdered actors.
+She tries to blame her husband, but the ghosts accuse her ambition of leading Homer to their murders.
+In revenge for Marge's actions, the angry spirits kill her by causing a fright-induced heart attack.
+Homer mourns Marge, but she returns as a ghost too and commands him to perform (to a final performance to which no audience has come).
+Homer finally acts well, delivering a stirring soliloquy in the empty theater.
+An overjoyed Marge's ghost appears in the audience and enthusiastically urges him to appear in many more Shakespeare plays.
+Unwilling to learn all of those lines, Homer shoots himself and joins a frustrated Marge as a ghost.

 Maggie Roark

 In the final tale, Maggie is depicted as "Maggie Roark", representing Howard Roark from Ayn Rand's The Fountainhead.

 Maggie's architectural brilliance is squashed by an oppressive pre-school teacher (Ellsworth Toohey) who encourages only conformity.
 She builds several famous landmarks (such as The Taj Mahal in India and The Bird's Nest in Beijing, China) out of blocks and other toys, all of which are destroyed by Toohey (to the strains of Beethoven's 9th symphony, 2nd movement), who disapproves of the superiority of her creations over those of the other children.
 During a Parents' Day at Mediocri-Tots Day Care Center, Maggie dazzles everyone with her rendition of the Empire State Building and ends up on trial for expressing herself.
 During the trial, Maggie (voiced by Jodie Foster) defends herself by stating that the creative people of her time have never compromised their talent for the sake of others and neither will she.
 Years later, Maggie is shown as a successful architect who opens a daycare center dedicated to letting babies express themselves freely.